 There are approximately 150-200 retirees for whom the retiree is billed by the BOCES for health insurance coverage.
 Retirees are billed in advance by the BOCES for the retiree's health insurance.
 Accumulated sick days can be applied towards health insurance credits at the time of retirement and be used to pay retiree health insurance premiums.
 Accumulated sick days available for health insurance are monitored by the Human Resource Coordinator.
-At the time of retirement, the Human Resources Data Processing Clerk calculates benefit available to the retiree and sends them a letter of the benefits available to them which is reviewed and approved by the HR Coordinator and Supervising Account Clerk.
+At the time of retirement, the Human Resources staff Data Processing Clerk calculates benefit available to the retiree and sends them a letter of the benefits available to them which is reviewed and approved by the HR Coordinator and Supervising Account Clerk.
 The HR Data Processing Clerk maintains a file that details each retiree's sick day credits available to pay the retiree's health insurance until the credits are exhausted.
 Only two retirees- both former Superintendents, are receiving lifetime health care coverage paid 100% by BOCES.
-Independent Health is responsible for checking the social security master death file and will notify BOCES of any retirees who have passed away so the BOCES can cancel the retiree's health insurance coverage.